jLantxa/backup/README.md

-  diff      Show differences between snapshots cat       Print repository objects verify    Verify the integrity of the data stored in the repository help      Print this message or the help of the given subcommand(s)
+  diff      Show differences between snapshots cat       Print repository objects verify    Verify the integrity of the data stored in the repository stats     Display stats about the repository and its contents help      Print this message or the help of the given subcommand(s)

 Options: